 In the 1932 Davos vase, the glassmaker abandons figuration altogether.
 Made at the end of Lalique’s career, this vase reveals the ebbing tide of Art Nouveau and the succession of geometric, urbanised Art Deco.
 The vase’s bulbous surface points to the next phase of twentieth-century design, in which the decorative aspirations of Art Nouveau would succumb to abstracted and utilitarian styles to follow.
 Lalique had the ability to absorb and adapt artistic trends, his name evokes timeless French refinement, marking a unique figure in twentieth-century art and design.

-Sophie Rose is Assistant Curator, International Art, QAGOMA
+Sophie Rose is former Assistant Curator, International Art, QAGOMA

 1 Toyojiro Hida, ‘Japonism in Lalique’s Works’, in René Lalique, trans.
 Keiko Katsuya and others, Nihon Keizai Shimbun, Inc., Tokyo, 1992, p.39.